ezsystems/ezplatform/INSTALL.md

 2. *Only for *NIX users* **Setup folder rights**:

+       *Skip to step #3 if you plan to install LegacyBridge and eZ Publish Legacy with this installation!*

        One common issue is that the `ezpublish/cache`, `ezpublish/logs` and `ezpublish/config` directories **must be writable both by the web server and the command line user**.
        If your web server user is different from your command line user, you can run the following commands just once in your project to ensure that permissions will be set up properly.